Filmmakers Joel and Ethan Coen On Singing Cowboys And Working With Oxen

 GROSS: Does not (laughter).

-COEN: ...People who had done that trip in the wagons.
-And there are accounts of fights and altercations about pets, about dogs.
+J. COEN: ...People who had done that trip in the wagons.
+And there are accounts of fights and altercations and - about pets, about dogs.

-COEN: And that's where that came from because there were actually - these arguments did flare up over those things and specifically about dogs.
+J. COEN: And that's where that came from because there were actually - these arguments did flare up over those things, and specifically about dogs.
 And we took that from a book of firsthand accounts of these journeys.

-COEN: The journey - yeah, it was kind of interesting because the - you know, it's a traveling group of however many people - you know, scores of people probably, not hundreds.
-And they were just a totally little, self-governing community because that's all there was.
-And it became - you read about it, and it's clear that it became as petty and small-minded as, you know, a condo board.
+E. COEN: The journey - yeah.
+There - it was kind of interesting because the - you know, it's a traveling group of however many people - you know, scores of people, probably - not hundreds.
+And they were just a totally little self-governing community 'cause that's all there was.
+And it became - you read about it, and it's clear that it's as - it became as petty and small-minded as, you know, a condo board.
 They're out there in the middle of nowhere, making up their own rules.
-And a lot of people are jerks.
-And it all gets kind of horrible.
+And a lot of people are jerks, and it all gets kind of horrible.

 GROSS: I want to play some dialogue from this wagon train sequence.
 And one of the leading characters in it is a young woman who's gone on the Oregon Trail with this wagon train with her brother.
-And they're both - oh, I don't know - probably in their 20s, early 20s.
-And he was the only family she had.
-And he dies of some horrible cough early on.
-So she's left on her own, and she owes the person who's driving the wagon all this money that her brother promised.
-But her brother didn't leave any money.
+And they're both - I don't know - probably in their 20s, early 20s.
+And he was the only family she had, and he dies of some horrible cough early on.
+So she's left on her own.
+And she owes the person who's driving the wagon all this money that her brother promised, but her brother didn't leave any money.
 And she was supposed to marry someone who her brother said was his business partner if her business partner found her, you know, attractive enough.

 So she's just totally lost.
 And one of the two wagon masters is being very helpful to her.
 And in one scene, he says to her that he has, you know, a crackpot idea that might be helpful to her.
 And so she asks him about it.
 And this is Zoe Kazan as the young woman, Bill Heck as the wagon master.